azendoo/az_release_notes/README.md

 # Wednesday, 24th June 2015 ( 4.9.0 )
  * Unassigned tasks

+# Tuesday, June 23th 2015 ( 4.8.0 )
+ * New Emoji (InVision, Twitter, Facebook, etc)
+ * Task description update
+ * Members added after a poll is posted can now vote on it
+ * Timezones support enhancement
+ * Task card can now restore to full-screen if minimized
+ * Various bug fixes

+# Thursday, June 18th 2015 ( 4.7.0 )
+ * A task card can now be expanded in full-screen mode
+ * Revamp of task lists (subjects, icons, etc)
+ * Main content is centred when a Task Card is open
+ * Add explanation to invite members or guests on subjects

+# Tuesday, June 16th 2015 ( 4.6.2 )
+ * Add direct upgrade for workspace and upgrade for all free workspaces

+# Monday, June 15th 2015 ( 4.6.0 )
+ * Enhanced User Show profile page

+# Friday, June 12th 2015 ( 4.5.0 )
+ * Date on a conversation is now a link to open it
+ * Task saving indicator

+# Friday, June 12th 2015 ( 4.4.0 )
+ * Various fixes and enhancements

 # Friday, 5th June 2015 ( 4.3.0 )
  * Dropzone and Direct file upload in Task Card